MLB Tuesday

 MLB Tuesday is an American television presentation of Major League Baseball (MLB) games produced by TNT Sports primarily for TBS.
-The show debuted on April 12, 2022 and features a 30-minute studio show before and after each game.
+The broadcasts debuted on April 12, 2022, and features a 30-minute studio show before and after each game.

 Prior to 2022, ESPN, FX and FS1 occasionally aired games on Tuesday nights.
-MLB Network continues to air games on Tuesday nights either opposite TBS's doubleheader or when TBS does not schedule a game on select Tuesday nights.

 History

 ESPN (1990–1993)

 On January 5, 1989, Major League Baseball signed a $400 million deal with ESPN, who would show over 175 games beginning in 1990.
-For the next four years, ESPN would televise six games a week (Sunday Night Baseball, Wednesday Night Baseball and doubleheaders on Tuesdays and Fridays), as well as multiple games on Opening Day, Memorial Day, Independence Day, and Labor Day.
+For the next four years, ESPN would televise six games a week (Sunday Night Baseball, Wednesday Night Baseball and doubleheaders on Tuesdays and Fridays), as well as multiple games on Opening Day, Memorial Day, Independence Day and Labor Day.

-Since the end of that contract ESPN has not officially aired a full slate of Tuesday night games but has consistently aired several games per year since 1997.
+Since the end of that contract ESPN has not aired a full slate of Tuesday night games but has consistently aired several games per year since 1997.
 With Turner Sports gaining the exclusive rights to MLB games on Tuesday nights, Tuesday night ESPN games were discontinued.